CrazyVito11/RPI-HA-dashboard/README.md

 # RPI-HA-dashboard
 Script and setup instructions for getting a functional RPI Home Assistant Dashboard.

-Created and tested on Raspberry Pi OS 64-bit Bookworm.
+Created and tested on a Raspberry Pi 5 4GB running Raspberry Pi OS 64-bit Bookworm.

 ## Dependencies